TWUOnline/LDRS663/_pages/unit-1.md

 <h4>Resources</h4>

-Garrison, D. R., Anderson, T., &amp; Archer, W. (2000). <em>Critical inquiry in a text-based environment: Computer conferencing in higher education.</em> The Internet and Higher Education, 2, 87-105. doi:10.1016/S1096-7516(00)00016-6
+Garrison, D. R., Anderson, T., & Archer, W. (2000). <em>Critical inquiry in a text-based environment: Computer conferencing in higher education.</em> The Internet and Higher Education, 2, 87-105. doi:10.1016/S1096-7516(00)00016-6
 - This article is accessible through the <a href="http://www.twu.ca/library">TWU Library</a>

-Vaughan, N., Cleveland-Innes, M., &amp; Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
+Vaughan, N., Cleveland-Innes, M., & Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
 * This book is available for free at <a href="http://www.aupress.ca/index.php/books/120229">AUPress</a>

-Vaughan, N., Cleveland-Innes, M., &amp; Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
+Vaughan, N., Cleveland-Innes, M., & Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
 - This book is available for free at <a href="http://www.aupress.ca/index.php/books/120229">AUPress</a>

 <h4>Learning Activities</h4>